tomleegough/hermes/readme.md

 # HERMES ACCOUNTING

-Hermes is an accounting program writted in Flask.
+Hermes is an accounting program written in Flask.